 Den Hartogh has gone a step further.
 For the transport of certain highly temperature sensitive products, we have chosen the new Thermowell solution.
 This is the ultimate, most robust and most accurate method to measure product temperature.
 The temperature sensor is installed inside a tube which is welded to a client selected flange inside the tank.
 The temperature is transmitted wirelessly to a display (WD20) that can be placed on the side of the tank.
 In addition, the temperature can be passed on to the CLT20-Ex, so the temperature and corresponding GPS position are visible in the portal.
 ‘With the IMT prime GPS unit CLT20-Ex, we receive the temperature through to the portal every 5 minutes.
 Via the alerting modules, we can respond immediately to disruptions, assert greater control and minimise risks, waste and product recalls.
 The accuracy of the Thermowell and the almost real time sending interval of the CLT20-Ex gives us the confidence our customers need when trusting us to carry their temperature sensitive products.’

 Den Hartogh has a large fleet of Isocyanate tank containers.
-By Quarter 3 of this year, the entire fleet of TDI tank containers will be equipped with this telematics.
+By the third quarter of this year, the entire fleet of TDI tank containers will be equipped with this telematics.
 Particularly for Intermodal moves, this system creates an optimal customer experience and provides better insight into our operational processes.
 Planners can now respond immediately and plan vehicles more efficiently when these tanks arrive at the terminal or port of destination.
 The shunting, handling and manual temperature checks will be eliminated for a great extent.
 This all benefits to reaching a 100% On Time Delivery performance with these temperature sensitive products.
 Again a next important step to further improve our safety and quality standards.